Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
-Expertise in working in a team and good communication skills.
+- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
+Experienced in working as part of an organisation and possess excellent communication skills.

 Education: